Expedición Robinson 2000

-Expedición Robinson 2000, was the first season of the Argentine version of the Swedish show Expedition Robinson and it aired 2000.
+Expedición Robinson 2000 was the first season of the Argentine version of the Swedish show Expedition Robinson, or Survivor as it is called in some countries, and was aired in late 2000.
 This season took place on an island in Panama.

+Season summary

 During the pre-merge portion of the competition the North team initially proved to be the weaker team after losing the first two immunity challenges, however in the end the South team proved to be weaker as they lost the last four immunity challenges.
 Shortly after the merge the former North team members turned on each other, voting out three of their own.
 When it came time for the final four, the remaining contestants competed in two challenges to determine who would be the final two.
-Ultimately, Sebastián Martino who won this season over Adrián Miani by an unknown jury vote.
+Ultimately, Sebastián Martino who won this season over Adrián Miani by a close 4-3 jury vote.